 Do Lemons Contain Pectin?

-- Lemons and limes contain a high amount of pectin, which is why lemon juice is generally used as a natural thickener in jam-making.
+Lemons and limes contain a high amount of pectin, which is why lemon juice is generally used as a natural thickener in jam-making.
 However, the best part of the lemon which contains the highest amount of pectin is the white pith, called the albedo.

 - When using the zest, always pick organic (known as 'bio' in France) and unwaxed.

 - Can't find unwaxed?
 Clean off wax from lemons with a scrubbing brush in a basin of hot water.

 - To grate lemon zest, grate the yellow or green parts of the skin only and avoid grating the white pith underneath, known as the albedo.
 This part is bitter to eat and best used to thicken jams and sauces as it has the highest amount of pectin.

 What Food Pairs Well with Lemons?